Managing the Development of Your Enrollment Marketing Assets

 Having this plan in place will prevent you from becoming a reactive machine and will allow you the luxury of being able to plan in advance, which we all know increases your chances of success.

-2. Your School’s Retention Plan
+2. Your School’s Student Retention Plan

+Retention is the key foundation for any sort of recruitment plan.
 Keeping a large enrolled base at your school makes it so much easier to hit your recruitment goals.

 Families leave schools due to dissatisfaction with the culture and/or academic environment, not your recruiting tactics.

-Retention should be the responsibility of the school leader.
+Also, retention should be the responsibility of the school leader.
 They are the ones who own the culture — not the admissions director.

 3. Your School’s Website

 The school website is the hub of your school’s marketing efforts.
 But to be honest, most school websites could use a facelift.
-This is so frustrating because every parent will go to your website when evaluating your school.
+This is frustrating because every parent will go to your website when evaluating your school.

-1. Does my website make people want to CHOOSE my school?
+- Does my website make people want to CHOOSE my school?

 If you can’t answer yes to both of these questions — stop now and spend more time on your school’s website.